Mathematics Framework FAQsInformation and frequently asked questions about the draft Mathematics Framework.

 During the meeting of the Instructional Quality Commission (IQC) held on May 19 and 20, 2021, the IQC reviewed public comments from the first 60-day public comment period ending on April 8, 2021.
 The IQC discussed and approved recommended edits to the draft and took action to recommend the Mathematics Framework to the State Board of Education, following the completion of the edits and another 60-day public comment period.

-The Mathematics Framework is scheduled to go before the State Board of Education for adoption in November.
-We anticipate a delay in the release of the second 60-day public comment period, scheduled for June.
-Once a new timeline has been established, it will be posted on our website at 2021 Mathematics Framework Revision Timeline.
+The Mathematics Framework is scheduled to go before the State Board of Education for adoption in May of 2022.
+The second 60-day public comment period has been scheduled to begin in December 2021.
+The revised project timeline has been posted on our website at 2022 Mathematics Framework Revision Timeline.
 To stay up-to-date, please join the Math Listserv.
-Send a "blank" email message to email@example.com.
+Send a "blank" email message to firstname.lastname@example.org.

 What did the IQC recommend for edits to the Framework at their May 2021 Meeting?

 The 2021 Mathematics Framework revisions are meant to address ways curriculum can meet the needs of as many students as possible, making math more accessible, and to provide research and guidance so schools can make the best local decisions that provide options and improve math outcomes for all students.

 The IQC met in May, following a 60-day public comment period.
 At the meeting, the IQC considered and made numerous revisions, including adding an appendix that includes learning progressions, adding guidance on providing adequately- challenging instructional opportunities and differentiation, the removal of reference to a report called "A Pathway to Equitable Math Instruction ", and providing additional information regarding the specific needs of various students.